Learn about copyright and how it affects members of our academic community.

 There is a growing movement within higher education to encourage the publication of data and content under more open alternatives to 'all rights reserved' copyright.

-What are my rights as a creator of material?
+Your rights as a creator of material

 Copyright applies to anything that is created in a fixed form and is a result of labour and skill.
 If you create anything in the course of your work (as almost all of us do), read about how copyright applies to that material.